yeagerai/genworlds/README.md

 These agents communicate with the world through a WebSocket server, promoting ease of UI construction, deployment, and future scalability.

-The current version of GenWorlds is powered by [OpenAI's GPT4](https://openai.com/product/gpt-4), [Langchain](https://python.langchain.com/en/latest/index.html), [Qdrant](https://cloud.qdrant.io?ref=yeagerai), and was inspired by [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).
+The current version of GenWorlds is powered by [OpenAI's GPT API](https://openai.com/product#made-for-developers), [Langchain](https://python.langchain.com/en/latest/index.html), [Qdrant](https://cloud.qdrant.io?ref=yeagerai), and was inspired by [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).

 ## 📖 The Docs